-And it is something EVERYONE can do.
-And nowhere do we see that come to life more than in the crazy world of reality TV.
+And it’s something EVERYONE can do.
+You can find it EVERYWHERE.
+Even in the crazy world of reality TV.

-This might seem like a random leap.
-And will require a little explanation for any non-Australian readers.
-But it will make sense, we promise.
+That might seem like a big random leap.
+And will require a little explanation for non-Australian readers.
+But it’ll make sense, we promise.